 The term "weighted average life" refers to the average amount of time that will elapse from the date of issuance of a security until each dollar of principal of such security will be repaid to the investor.
-The weighted average life of the PAC Bonds will be influenced by the rate at which principal of the Program Loans allocated to the Issue 2022-1 Bonds is repaid.
+The weighted average life of the PAC Bonds will be influenced by the rate at which principal of the Program Loans allocated to the Issue 2022-3 Bonds (including Program Loans backing 2022-3 Program Securities) is repaid.
 Principal payments of Program Loans may be in the form of scheduled amortization or prepayments (for this purpose, the term "prepayment" includes prepayments and liquidations due to default or other dispositions of the Program Loans, including payments on FHA mortgage insurance, VA guarantees, and private mortgage insurance policies).
 Prepayments on mortgage loans are commonly measured by a prepayment standard or model.